-While anonymisation (or in many cases pseudonymisation, as it is referred to in the GDPR) of data might be straightforward in some research setting, it can be very challenging in others.
+While anonymisation of research data (or in many cases pseudonymisation, as defined in Art.
+4 (5) GDPR) might be straightforward in some research setting, it can be very challenging in others.
 In practice, there is a continuum from inherently anonymous to fully identifiable.
+Please briefly describe how and when you will remove identifying information (e.g. names of people or places mentioned in interviews) from the research data?
+Note that even if you anonymise transcripts, there is always a residual risk for re-identification.

-Please briefly explain how you will maintain the anonymity of the participants when reporting your research results.
+Please also briefly explain how you will maintain the anonymity of the participants when reporting your research results.
 How will you identify participants: will you use pseudonyms?
 Will you identify people's role or organisation?
 Will you identify the specific place where the interviews/research took place?
 You need to keep in mind that in a small-area geographic context, it may be possible to identify an individual even if you use pseudonyms, e.g. through a combination of postcode, small-scale geography data, age and gender.